 Kids Against Plastic

-We knew that plastics were a theme this year, as we were told upon entering the auditorium that TedXExeter would not be using any single use plastics.
+We knew that plastics were a theme this year, as we were told upon entering the auditorium that TedXExeter would not be using any single-use plastics.
 The talk we attended from sisters, Amy and Ella Meek was refreshing on so many levels.
-They spoke of their passion for making the world a better place, and their tenacity in doing so by encouraging the disuse of single use plastics.
-They marched on high streets, walked into councils and made people listen to some of the harrowing facts that follow single use plastics.
+They spoke of their passion for making the world a better place, and their tenacity in doing so by encouraging the disuse of single-use plastics.
+They marched on high streets, walked into councils and made people listen to some of the harrowing facts that follow single-use plastics.
 Their activism in this area is noteworthy as they don’t just talk the talk – they walk the walk.
-Following their talk, Boston Tea Party have announced their plans to scrap plastic coffee cups.
-Not only that, but just in the past few days, Exeter City Council have also followed suit by pledging to go ‘single use plastic free’.
-Particular highlights of this talk was how Amy and Ella challenged the audience to think of how unnecessary single use plastics really are.
+Following their talk, Boston Tea Party has announced their plans to scrap plastic coffee cups.
+Not only that but just in the past few days, Exeter City Council has also followed suit by pledging to go ‘single-use plastic-free’.
+Particular highlights of this talk were how Amy and Ella challenged the audience to think of how unnecessary single-use plastics really are.
 How this was *our battle* as it was *our ignorance* that had caused such drastic action to be taken.

 What does it mean to be human?

 A constant theme of TedX and the talks that we have attended has been resilience.
 The idea that no matter how bad things get, we as humans have a resilient nature and an instinct to keep going.
 Dexter Diaz’s talk centred around ‘what is it to be human?’.
 That’s a pretty hard question to answer in one half an hour talk, but Dexter gave an inspiring talk on his own experiences as a human rights lawyer, putting his own experiences of meeting some amazing people.
 He introduced us to Dawn Faizey Webster, who is one of the only people in the world who has locked-in syndrome and studied for a masters degree.